PARTHIB-DEB/REDIS-TUTORIAL/Data Structures/String/README.md

 To know more about ➡️ [link](https://redis.io/docs/latest/commands/set/)

   - ## GETSET
     GETSET is a command which creates/updates a value of a key .
-It basically SETs the new value and returns the old value of a key .
+Basically It SETs the new value and returns the old value of a key .
 Look at the snippet below ,

     ```bash
      127.0.0.1:6379> GETSET ckey 1   # No Previous key 'ckey' , so creating new and returning 'nil'